dgryski/go-perfbook/performance.md

 While some discussions will be made for making individual services faster (caching, etc), designing performant distributed systems is beyond the scope of this work.
 There are already good texts on monitoring and distributed system design.
-It encompasses an entirely different set of research and design trade-offs.
+Optimizing distributed systems encompasses an entirely different set of research and design trade-offs.

 All the content will be licensed under CC-BY-SA.